probcomp/bdbcontrib/README.md

     .hook /absolute/path/to/contrib.py

-Otherwise you can load then on startup
+Otherwise you can load them on startup

     $ bayeslite -f path/to/contrib.py